 See the miles of sand dunes by helicopter or biplane tour.
 Apex Helicopter offers a tour of the south sand dunes in the spring and early summer seasonally.
 Enjoy the dramatic views from the helicopter all along the coastline.

 Tommy Aero Biplanes also offers views of the sand dunes.
 Retired USAF Colonel Terry Tomeny flies his biplane from the Florence Municipal Airport.
 Cruise over the Siuslaw River as it flows into the ocean, soar above the dunes and the many coastal lakes.
 Learn about the history of the Coast Guard Station and the historical jetties.

 Enhance your Dunes Experience

 Learn about the Oregon Dunes National Recreation Area with the OSU Quest program— you can purchase this program at the Florence Area Chamber of Commerce information center or from Books n Bears in Old Town Florence.
 Stay at the Three Rivers Casino Resort and add gaming and golfing to your plans; or stay beachfront at Driftwood Shores Resort and swim in their indoor aquatic center.

-Grab the weekend and head for Oregon's stunning coastline just outside of Florence, Oregon.
-Here is the start of massive sand dunes that transform the…
+Have an adventure this weekend and head for Oregon's stunning coastline just outside of Florence, Oregon.
+Here is the start of massive sand dunes that…

 Driving out to Florence for a springtime getaway is an Oregon tradition.
 As the days get longer, it's a chance to take in fresh ocean air, feel the cold sand…